claws/cookiecutter-python-project/README.rst

 contains the following items:

 - A minimal README.rst file.
-- A Makefile that automates common developer tasks, such as:
+- A Makefile that automates many common developer tasks, such as:

-  - Run unit tests.
+  - Running unit tests.
-  - Run code coverage checks.
+  - Checking code coverage.
-  - Run style compliance checks.
+  - Checking style compliance.
-  - Run type annotations checks.
+  - Checking type annotations.
-  - Generate documentation.
+  - Generating documentation.
-  - Generate, test and upload a project release to PyPI.
+  - Generating, testing and uploading a project release to PyPI.

 - A ``setup.py`` file used to generate project install and releases.
 - A ``CONTRIBUTING.rst`` guide.
 On Github this file is shown when sending a pull request or an issue.
-This file gets included in the generated documentation.
+This file also gets included in the generated developer documentation.
-- an empty ``CHANGELOG.rst`` file.
-This file gets included in the documentation.
+- An empty ``CHANGELOG.rst`` file.
+This file gets included in the user documentation.
 - A ``License`` file that defaults to the MIT License.
 Change this if you choose a license other than MIT.
+- An ``examples`` directory with a minimal quickstart example script.
+This script imports the package and prints the package version.
+It is also called by the unit test suite to ensure it always works.
 - A ``tests`` directory containing a basic unit test (using unittest) and a shell script that can be used to test a wheel distribution of the package.